L00156770/generaltesting/branching_strategy.md

    1. Open Pull Request with respective branch name (e.g. feature-GWEEDRDP-99-create-login-page)
    2. Pull Request must be reviewed to merge into Master
-   3. Once reviewed/approved, merge can be completed into Master
-      -NOTE:  Deleting branch is recommended, but for purposes of this project, we will not delete any branches
+   3. Once reviewed/approved, merge can be completed into Master -*NOTE:  Deleting branch is recommended, but for purposes of this project, we will not delete any branches.*
    4. Deploy master to staging environment.
-      -If build/tests pass in staging, deploy to Production -If build/tests fail in staging, rollback changes to previous release and restart process
+      *If build/tests pass in staging, deploy to Production If build/tests fail in staging, rollback changes to previous release and restart process*

 ## Development Process for Hotfix
 *use only for critical bugs requiring immediate fix*